 Venue: Yoga Moves Studio, 45 Evans Street, Shenton Park (entrance opposite Lake Jualbup on Evans Street but for directions please google West Subiaco Masonic Hall, 78 Herbert Road, Shenton Park).

 What to bring: Your favourite meditation cushion if you have one.
 Cushions, bolsters and/or chairs are also available at the studio for use.

-Bookings are required – please register your interest in attending the June series of classes by contacting Sara: email@example.com or 0415 363 313.
+Bookings: As this is a series, please plan to be present for every class.
+Bookings are required – please register your interest in attending the next series of classes by contacting Gaby.
+Email: firstname.lastname@example.org

 Dana is often taken to simply mean donation or gift.
 Dana is a Buddhist teaching about generosity of spirit or the sharing of blessings, the aspiration to generate health and goodwill in all the cycles of giving and receiving; the transactions of daily life.
 In reflecting on the practice of dana one begins to understand the interdependence of life.
 Dana is a gift that supports the livelihood of the teacher and his family.
 In turn the teachings offered are to support you in meeting with life with wisdom and compassion.
 Each participant arrives at the amount of dana voluntarily.
 Teachers of the Dharma are supported by considerate donation.
 Following Buddhist tradition, Richard charges no fee for teaching.
 It is customary to offer dana at the beginning of the class (there is usually a bowl at near the entrance).
 Giving prior to the teaching supports the experience of openness and generosity.